By Jess Foster | Development Writer, Donor Relations

 World Central Kitchen (WCK) is first to the frontlines providing meals in response to climate, humanitarian, and community crises.
-We launched the Climate Disaster Fund in November 2021 as our decade-long commitment to raise and spend $1 billion to support communities impacted by the climate crisis.
-While there are unknowns for a disaster relief organization—such as when, where, or how many crises will occur—our Climate Disaster Fund gives WCK the resources to respond with the “urgency of now” on a global scale without having to wait for disaster-specific funding.
-We are grateful for your incredible support of our climate-related relief work.
-WCK responded to 14 climate crises between November 2025 and February 2026, serving more than 8 million meals to impacted communities.
-We are pleased to share summaries of several of our emergency responses below:
+We launched the Climate Disaster Fund (CDF) in November 2021, as our decade-long commitment to raise and spend $1 billion to support communities impacted by the climate crisis.
+While there are always unknowns for a disaster relief organization—such as when, where, or how many crises will occur—these flexible resources allow us to respond around the world with the urgency of now rather than having to wait for disaster-specific funding.
+Our Climate Disaster Fund plays a critical role in strengthening WCK’s ability to mobilize and provide fresh food immediately in the wake of a natural disaster.

 Links: